-oxymorphone ER during Impax's six-month generic exclusivity period (known as the "No AG agreement").
+Pharmaceuticals, Inc., the company that produced the branded version of the drug oxymorphone ER.
+The According to the FTC, the parties agreed that Impax would drop its challenge to Endo's patents and delay entry of generic oxymorphone ER.
+In exchange, Endo agreed to refrain from offering an authorized generic version of oxymorphone ER during Impax's six-month generic exclusivity period (known as the "No AG agreement").
 The parties also agreed that Endo would make a cash payment to Impax if it reduced the value of the No AG promise by transitioning patients to a new branded formulation.
 The settlement agreement also included a \$10-40 million independent development and co-promotion agreement related to a different drug.

-The case was tried before the FTC's Administrative Law Judge ("ALJ"), who found against FTC complaint counsel.
-The ALJ concluded that the settlement had procompetitive benefits, which included an independent development and co-promotion agreement for a separate drug.68 In a unanimous decision on April 3, 2019, the Commission reversed.69 The Commission held that the ALJ erred by including the development and co-promotion agreement in its analysis because those terms did not provide a justification for the reverse payment itself.70
+The case was tried before the FTC's Administrative Law Judge ("ALJ"), who found against the FTC complaint counsel.
+The ALJ concluded that the settlement had procompetitive benefits, which included an independent development and co-promotion agreement for a separate drug.
+In a unanimous decision on April 3, 2019, the full Commission reversed.
+The Commission held that the ALJ erred by including the development and co-promotion agreement in its analysis because those terms did not provide a justification for the reverse payment itself.

 Impax has appealed to the Fifth Circuit, arguing that in weighing the competitive costs and benefits of a reverse payment settlement, all procompetitive benefits stemming from that agreement should be counted, not just those that directly justify the reverse payment and entry delay.
 The FTC filed its opposition brief on December 10, 2019, arguing that only benefits tied to the reverse payment and entry delay should be cognizable.
-The FTC filed its opposition brief on December 10, 2019, arguing that only benefits tied to the reverse payment and entry delay should be cognizable.
+On June 9, 2020, the Fifth Circuit held oral argument in the case and a decision in 2021 is likely.